usc-isi-i2/kgtk/README_dev.md

 - Function `add_arguments` defines all accepted arguments.
 - Function `run` takes all parsed arguments.

-Internally, kgtk scans all submodules in `kgtk/cli`, then calls `parse` to initialize each sub parser and `add_arguments` to register all arguments.
+Internally, kgtk scans all submodules in `kgtk.cli`, then calls `parse` to initialize each sub parser and `add_arguments` to register all arguments.
 You should AVOID using unnecessary global variables, global import, etc, because all these will be loaded while initializing and drop performance.
 A cli command will be converted into a `run` function call.
 For example, if the command is `kgtk dummy hello`, it will finally be `run(name='hello')`.

 ## Exceptions